projectatomic/ansible-role-pulp-secret/README.md

 Role Variables
 --------------

-You can import the keys either from the machine running ansible or from the managed remote host.
-In the first case you have to set the `pulp_secret_local_dir` variable to the directory containing the certificate and the key.
-The files in the directory will first be copied to temporary directory on the remote machine and then imported.
+The role imports the keys from the machine running ansible.
+You have to set the `pulp_secret_local_dir` variable to the directory containing the certificate and the key.

     pulp_secret_local_dir: /home/mmilata/.pulp

-If the keys are already present on the remote machine, set `pulp_secret_remote_dir` to the directory in question.

-    pulp_secret_remote_dir: /root/.pulp

-Please note that exactly one of these two variables has to be defined.

 The name of the secret in OpenShift is defined by the `pulp_secret_name` variable.